wp-plugins/image-banner-effects-lite/readme.txt

 to work with and will get you started in minutes.

 Features:
- - New - Create standalone layers without images.
+ - *New* Create standalone layers without images.
- - New - Attach an animated layer to any html element by ID.
+ - *New* Attach an animated layer to any html element by ID.
  - Fully responsive css3 animations.
  - Default to pure jQuery animations in older browsers /IE8-IE9/.
  - Full control of state display time and animation effect duration.